DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Event.md

  An _**event**_ is a member that enables an object to trigger notifications.
 Event users can attach executable code for events by supplying **event handlers**.

 Publisher has its own event, and the subscribers can subscribe to the event.
 When the publisher raises the event, the subscriber's event handler is called.

+## Event keyword

+Is actually not required, using action or a delegate is enough. event keyword prevents invoking the event outside of the class and also add event accesssors functionality.

 ## Example
  ```cs
  public class SampleEventArgs